If you’re wondering what are the best meats for fondue, this article is for you.

 Avoid cheaper cuts because they’re usually sinewy.
 Meaning, they will turn chewy and tough for sure.
 If you opt for pork cuts, pick something tender yet with a certain amount of fat for flavor.

 I highly recommend that you try pork loin.
-Keep in mind that it’s not the same as pork tenderloin.
+Keep in mind that it’s not the same as pork tenderloin and can’t be used as a substitute in recipes for side dishes with pork tenderloin.
 It’s a cut of meat along the dorsal side of the animal’s rib cage that’s often thicker and broader.

 It also features a lovely coat of fat on top, making it excellent for fondue.
 Just ask the butcher to remove the bones from your meat.
 It will make a difference and provide even better results.